GeekZoneHQ/web/readme.md

 5. Activate the virtual environment `env\Scripts\activate.bat`
 6. Install the project dependencies `pip install -r requirements.txt`
 7. Create the local database by running the migrations `python manage.py migrate`
+8. Install RabbitMQ from an elevated PowerShell using [chocolatey](https://chocolatey.org/) `choco install rabbitmq`.
+The RabbitMQ service starts automatically.
+RabbitMQ Windows service ca be managed from the Start menu.
+9. Run the celery worker `celery -A web worker --loglevel=info`
-8. Run the local server `python manage.py runserver`.
+10. Run the local server `python manage.py runserver`.
 If you navigate to `http://localhost:8000/memberships/register` in your browser you should now see the app.
 You can press control-c in the terminal to exit the server.

 The above instructions should be enough to get the django server running, and the membership management software accessible from a browser.
 There is a small amount of additional configuration required for a fully working system, which is OS agnostic.
 We will be producing a guide for this additional configuration soon.